 Wow, January flew by, didn’t it?
-It’s hard to believe we’re already a month into 2019, but maybe that’s because rather than posting 2018 highlights to our Instagram Stories, we’ve been busily investigating the ins and outs of your sex lives.
+It’s hard to believe we’re already a month into the new year, but maybe that’s because rather than posting highlights of last year to our Instagram Stories, we’ve been busily investigating the ins and outs of your sex lives.

 Who’s Having the Most Sex?